abregado/champions-combat/_chapters/rules.md

 Each attack may have one or more special effects, which are detailed below:

 {% include icon_image.html link='files/images/icon-barrage.png' %}
-**Barrage:** An attack is made against every target that can be hit.
+**Barrage:** An attack is made against every target that occupies a hex shown on the attackers Style card.
 The attacker decides the order of Reactions of the targets.

 {% include icon_image.html link='files/images/icon-fumble.png' %}